samiralam/scryfall-rss/README.md

 ## Description

 This project generates an RSS feed from a specified Scryfall search query.
-The script can be run manually or set up to automatically update periodically using cron jobs or scheduled tasks.
+The script can be run manually or set up to automatically update periodically using GitHub Actions, cron jobs, or scheduled tasks.

 ## Prerequisites

+Python 3.7 or higher is required.

+The dependencies are:
+- requests >= 2.28.0
+- feedgenerator >= 2.0.0
-The requirements and dependencies are listed in the `pyproject.toml` file.

-You can install these dependencies using pip:
+These are listed in the `pyproject.toml` file and can be installed using pip:

 ```bash
 pip install -e .